rileyrg/Emacs-Customisations/README.md

         (use-package sideline-flymake
           :hook (flymake-mode . sideline-mode)
           :init
-          (setq sideline-flymake-display-mode 'point) ; 'point to show errors only on point ; 'line to show errors on the current line (setq sideline-backends-right '(sideline-flymake)))
+          (setq sideline-flymake-display-mode 'line) ; 'point to show errors only on point ; 'line to show errors on the current line (setq sideline-backends-right '(sideline-flymake)))